Dmdv/Dmdv/README.md

 - Blockchain development
 - Developing trading infrastructure for trading platform
 - Developing systematic trading strategies, and trading bots
-- Strong hands on experience in C++ 17 and above
+- Strong hands-on experience in C++ 17 and above
 - Previous experience of building and managing a trading platform
 - Exploring new trading opportunities
 - Experience with low latency systems, high-frequency trading, and real-time financial applications
-- Familiar with market data protocols (FIX, ITCH, OUCH), developed FIX protocol client for a exchange
+- Familiar with market data protocols (FIX, ITCH, OUCH)
 - Familiar with Options Volatility and Pricing
 - Developed messaging post trade system for large crypto exchange